NHS Redress (Wales) Measure 2008

-The primary aim of the legislation is to reform the law of tort in respect of the National Health Service in Wales.
+Context

 Assembly Presiding Officer Dafydd Elis-Thomas said that "[t]he passing of the first assembly measure into law heralds a burgeoning confidence in the new law-making constitution of Wales," and called the measure a "historic milestone for Wales and the National Assembly for Wales".

+Provisions

+The primary aim of the legislation is to reform the law of tort in respect of the National Health Service in Wales, so that complaints be handled out of court.
+The act makes investigations must be conducted on agreed lines and agreed timescales.